CodewithRajDeep/Automated-Email-Reminder-System/README.md

 9.[📬 Contact](#contact)

 ## <a name="description"> 🔍 About Reminder: </a>
 Reminder is a lightweight Node.js application where users can schedule email reminders with a custom message and time.
-It leverages NodeMailer for sending emails and displays a status dashboard (Sent / Pending) using elegant Bootstrap UI components.
+It leverages NodeMailer for sending emails and displays a status dashboard (Sent / Pending) using elegant Bootstrap UI component.

 ## <a name="features"> 🛠 Features: </a>
 - ✉️ Email Scheduling with message and custom time